-All-Inclusive Periodontal Treatments in Suburban Essex
+Periodontal Treatments in Suburban Essex

 Periodontal disease can be a common but devastating occurrence for many Americans.
 Luckily, we offer all-inclusive periodontal treatments at Suburban Essex Dental to help you get back to the smile that you love.
+Our warm and comforting dental office is located in West Orange, New Jersey in Essex County.

 Periodontal disease affects all of the soft tissues surrounding your teeth, like gums, periodontal ligament, and alveolar bone.
-Early signs are typically swollen, sore, or bleeding gums and if you’ve noticed that your mouth is a little more tender than usual, please don’t hesitate to give us a call.
+Early signs are typically swollen, sore, or bleeding gums, and if you’ve noticed that your mouth is a little more tender than usual, please don’t hesitate to give us a call.

 How Do I Know If I Have Periodontal Disease?